Two-sided Assortment Optimization: Adaptivity Gaps and Approximation Algorithms: Model

 \paragraph{The Platform's Objective.} The platform aims to clear the market by showing a single assortment to each agent (possibly in an adaptive way) such that the {expected total} number of matches is maximized, {where a match is realized when a customer and a supplier mutually select each other.
 The} assortments and the order in which they are displayed to the agents are determined by a \emph{policy}. {Formally,} a feasible policy $\pi$ consists of a sequence of actions such that, in each step, $\pi$ decides to \emph{process} a subset of the agents, specifically: (1) it selects a subset of agents $A\subseteq\A$ and (2) it presents an assortment to each agent $a\in A$.
 We assume that there are no constraints on the assortments, i.e., any subset of suppliers $S\subseteq\S$ can be displayed to customers and any subset of customers $C\subseteq\C$ can be shown to suppliers.
-Once the assortments are shown to the agents in $A$, the policy observes their choices\footnote{The agents' choices are done independently, irrevocably and simultaneously.} and {continues} to the next step with the remaining agents $\A\setminus A$, if any.
-The policy stops when no agents remain to be processed. {Let us denote by $\Pi$ the space of all feasible policies.
-For} a policy $\pi\in \Pi$, let $\Ma_\pi$ be the random variable that indicates the total number of matches obtained under $\pi$.
-The platform then is interested in solving the following unconstrained two-sided assortment optimization problem:
+Once the assortments are shown to the agents in $A$, the policy observes their choices\footnote{The agents' choices are made independently, irrevocably and simultaneously.} and {continues} to the next step with the remaining agents $\A\setminus A$, if any.
+The policy stops when no agents remain to be processed.
+Denote by $\Pi$ the space of all feasible policies, and any subset of policies $\Pi'\subseteq\Pi$ (possibly satisfying a common property) will be referred to as a policy class.
+For a policy $\pi\in \Pi$, let $\Ma_\pi$ be the random variable that indicates the total number of matches obtained under $\pi$.
+Given a policy class $\Pi'\subseteq\Pi$, the platform is interested in solving the following unconstrained two-sided assortment optimization problem:

 where the expectation is taken over the agents' choices and the possible randomized actions made by the policy. {As we mentioned earlier, from a practical standpoint, a policy can be interpreted as an abstraction of a platform design.
 Therefore, depending on the design, the platform may not have access to the whole space of policies $\Pi$ when attempting to solve Problem~\eqref{eq:general_problem}.} { Given the vast landscape of policy classes and platform applications, our first goal is to measure how valuable it is for matching platforms to adopt a certain class of policies relative to others.
 For this, we consider the following metric: \begin{definition}[Adaptivity Gap] For a given pair of policy classes $\Pi', \Pi''\subseteq \Pi$ such that $\Pi'\subseteq\Pi''$\footnote{$\Pi'\subseteq\Pi''$ means that any policy in $\Pi'$ can be simulated by some policy in $\Pi''$.} we define the adaptivity gap between them as: